gofynd/fdk-client-swift/documentation/application/CART.md

-Retrieve shipment details for items in the cart.
+Use this API to get shipment details, expected delivery date, items and price breakup of the shipment.

 *Returned Response:*